JulAgu/JulAgu.github.io/_pages/about.md

 ------
 **At the blog** you'll find some short articles where I explain Machine Learning concepts in my own way, I share ideas about the actual state of the field or I narrate some historical topic of learning that I find interesting.
 This blog is above all a personal exercise to encourage me to write texts and to consolidate the knowledge I am learning. **Although it is a personal blog, all the information comes from reliable sources.**

 **At the music section**, just myself taking advantage of a small corner of the internet to share the passion that has accompanied me throughout my life.
-Here I share music of my own, of friends or of artists I follow.
+Here I share music of my own, of friends or music in which I participated in some way.
 <!---
 TODO: Build the music section.
 TODO: General Clean !!!
 The repository is a mess regarding my needs